eubieald/bootcamp-lms-auth-be/README.md

 ### Environment Configuration

-Update `appsettings.Development.json` and `appsettings.json` with your local DB connection string and JWT settings:
+Update `appsettings.Development.json` or `appsettings.json` with your local DB connection string and JWT settings:

 ```json
 {